Pocketkid2/MinecraftModpack/README.md

 Based on "The 1.12.2 Pack" (v1.6.5) from the Technic Launcher

 ### Changes
 1. [ThermalDynamics](https://www.curseforge.com/minecraft/mc-mods/thermal-dynamics) has been updated to a custom fork maintained by me.
-Its only purpose right now is to add extra fun sounds to viaducts.
+The only change at the moment is that I added fun sounds to viaducts.
 2. [OpenBlocks](https://www.curseforge.com/minecraft/mc-mods/openblocks) has been updated to a custom fork maintained by me.
-Its only purpose is to update the Grave feature to store full XP points in addition to inventory items.
+The only change at the moment is that I updated the grave feature to store full XP points in addition to inventory items.

 ### Additions
 1. [Building Gadgets](https://www.curseforge.com/minecraft/mc-mods/building-gadgets) - adds a replacing gadget and building gadget which are extremely useful for large creations